 Many companies may not post internship positions.
 Research companies that interest you and ask if they’d offer an internship position.
 If you are having challenges finding an internship, work with the internship coordinator for suggested ideas.

-It is your responsibility to locate an internship although the internship coordinator is happy to help you with your search.
+It is your responsibility to locate an internship although the internship director is happy to help you with your search.
 You must apply and be accepted for either JOUR 499: Internship or JOUR 416: Practicum before you can enroll.
 We must also arrange to have the internship site approved by the university.
 This process can take a long time so starting early is the very best way to be successful.